 Our Advice?
 Let Us Worry About It!

 The question “how are bonuses taxed” comes up as often as it does for good reason: the answer is confusing!
 If you’re not sure how to distribute your bonuses or how they will be taxed, it’s time to call in the pros.
 Working with a payroll firm like Capital Payroll Partners guarantees that your bonus has the intended effect on your employees.
-Fill out the form below if we can help!
+If you’re ready to move forward, get a quote on our pricing today.
+If you have any questions, fill out the form below and let us know how we can help!